 To restore the people’s sovereignty over government and its creations, empower our representatives in state and federal office to limit the corrupting influence of money in politics and policy, and prevent the U.S. Supreme Court from elevating artificial entities over the people who allow them to exist, we propose the following amendment to the U.S. Constitution.

 Congress shall have power to enforce this article and to regulate federal elections by appropriate legislation.
+The several states shall have power to enforce this article and to regulate state elections by appropriate legislation.

 Sign our petition on Change.org